helenclx/leilukin-site/src/blog/posts/2023-01-28-leilukins-hub-now-has-a-blog.md

 Welcome to my blog!
 Hope you enjoy your stay on this blog and my website!

 **UPDATE on 16 April 2024:**
 After discovering the static site generator [Eleventy](https://www.11ty.dev/), I decided to rebuild my entire website, including this blog, with Eleventy.
-THerefore, I no longer use Zonelets, and now this blog is powered by Eleventy.
+Therefore, I no longer use Zonelets, and now this blog is powered by Eleventy.